 Throughout your MBAe studies, you have access to an Entrepreneur in Residence (EiR), who will support you with mentoring, advice and feedback.
 The EiR works with students to apply real-world tested applications of Design Thinking and Lean Startup principles on a one-on-one or per team basis to refine their business ideas, strategies and execution.

 The University of Technology Sydney has established a Women in Entrepreneurship scholarship, to inspire and support women in their interest and pursuit of innovation and entrepreneurship.

-The $25,000 scholarship, which will support a female student to study the one year MBA in Entrepreneurship at UTS Business School, starting in January 2021, is generously funded by UTS alumnus Ajay Bhatia, Managing Director - Carsales Australia.
-For more information and to discuss your suitability for this scholarship, please contact email@example.com
+The $25,000 scholarship, which will support a female student to study the MBA in Entrepreneurship at UTS Business School, starting in March 2021, is generously funded by UTS alumnus Ajay Bhatia, Managing Director - Carsales Australia.
+For more information and to apply please go to the UTS scholarship portal.

 Off the top 300 companies here in Australia, only 6% had women as their CEOs, female entrepreneurs face many obstacles.
 One of the top concerns is the lack of funding.
 I'm personally very proud to announce a $25,000 scholarship for a female student to join the University of Technology Sydney in pursuing an MBA in entrepreneurship.
 I'm looking for a candidate who has the drive to create a business that creates many jobs here in Australia, a candidate who will in a position to give back to continue the chain and get more students sponsored or support the entrepreneurial framework here in Australia.
 With our world impacted by COVID-19.
 A lot is going to change.
 Entrepreneurs are good at seizing these opportunities that change provides.
 They are the ones who can create the competitive advantage for Australia.
 In a post COVID-19 vote.
 If you're one of those who wants to apply, please go to the UTSA Business School website and have a look at the MBA in entrepreneurship.